 Here are some tips from cat behaviorists on helping reduce the stress in your cat’s environment:

 - Make sure your cat has plenty of places to hide.
-This could include high perches, like on a cat tower, and cozy beds tucked away.
+This could include high perches, like a cat tower, and cozy beds tucked away.
 Cats like lots of levels to choose from.

 - Use a pheromone diffuser, like FELIWAY.
 These diffusers emit a pheromone designed to help put your stressed cat at ease.

 - Make sure all your litter boxes are clean.
 Always have one more cat litter box than the number of cats you have.
 And make sure to properly dispose the litter regularly.Learn how to dispose of cat litter.

 - Always provide fresh drinking water and food that’s easy for your cat to access.